theme-ontology/python-totolo/README.md

 For the field or keyword objects doing `obj.str()` or `print(obj)` yields a text representation of that object.

+Although `totolo` can be used to manually edit the structure of the ontology, its primary use is to read the ontology and feed it forwards to analytical components.

 ## Basic Usage

 ```python